Akanenosketch/Stembach/README.md

  This project as of now it remained on a simulation phase due to lack of pieces and of time, this can be set back to running in a few years.

+ The arduino files will be posted later as it's under a recoding process, both callibration and data collecting files will be uploaded

 ES:

  Proyecto realizado durante el bienio 2020/2022 para el Stembach (candidato a ser retomado para el TFG)